C42 PRINCIPLES AND PRACTICE OF MARINE INSURANCE

 average, not including particular charges.

-provisions for officers & crew, ordinary fittings for special trade;
+for officers & crew, ordinary fittings for special trade; also, for

-to carry own goods as well as freight to third party, does not include
+own goods as well as freight to third party, does not include passage money.

-effects, or provisions/stores for use on board).
-Deck cargo &
+provisions/stores for use on board).
+Deck cargo & living animals

 EXAM TIME--GOOD LUCK!!!